edper/getting-cleaning-data-final-project/README.md

 ## Getting and Cleaning Data - Coursera - Final Project
-### A Run down on run_analysis.R
+### README file

-The goal of this README file is to guide you on how the requirements below, for the Getting and Cleaning Data course Final Project by Johns Hopkins Univeristy under Cousera was faithfully fulfilled by this author as will be shown momentarily.
+The goal of this README file is to guide you on how the requirements, for the Getting and Cleaning Data course Final Project by Johns Hopkins Univeristy under Cousera was faithfully fulfilled by this author as will be shown momentarily.

+Below is the requirements goal for this project.

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.